roberd13/dsedocker/README.md

 ### Environment Variables

-The following environment variables can be set at runtime to override configuration.
-Setting the following values will override the corresponding settings in the `cassandra.yaml` configuration file:
+When you start the DSE image, you can adjust the configuration of the Cassandra instance by passing one or more environment variables on the `docker run` command line

+### `LISTEN_ADDRESS`
-* `LISTEN_ADDRESS`: The IP address to listen for connections from other nodes.
+The IP address to listen for connections from other nodes.
 Defaults to the container's IP address.

+### `BROADCAST_ADDRESS`
-* `BROADCAST_ADDRESS`: The IP address to advertise to other nodes.
+The IP address to advertise to other nodes.
 Defaults to the same value as the `LISTEN_ADDRESS`.

 * `RPC_ADDRESS`: The IP address to listen for client/driver connections.
 Defaults to 0.0.0.0 (i.e. wildcard).
 * `BROADCAST_RPC_ADDRESS`: The IP address to advertise to clients/drivers.
 Defaults to the same value as the `BROADCAST_ADDRESS`.
 * `SEEDS`: The comma-delimited list of seed nodes for the cluster.
 Defaults to this node's `BROADCAST_ADDRESS` if not set and will only be set the first time the node is started.